quantify-os/quantify-scheduler/docs/tutorials/qblox/Pulsar.rst

     hardware_compile(test_sched, mapping_config)

-Currently this has the following effects:
+Currently, this has the following effects:

 - Long square pulses get broken up into separate pulses with durations <= 1 us, which allows the modules to play square pulses longer than the waveform memory normally allows.
 - Staircase pulses are generated using offset instructions instead of using waveform memory